2025 Midwest Collegiate Chess Tournament

 US Chess Federation (USCF) Membership required.
 Available onsite if needed.

-Pizza and drinks will be provided by the UNI Chess club in between rounds 1 and 2.
+Pizza and drinks will be provided by the UNI Chess club between rounds 1 and 2.

 You may pay onsite with cash or pay online through kingregistration.